impriyashankar/Gameboard/README.md

 ## General Information
-I wanted to apply my knowledge of jquery into creating a simple app that uses even-handlers for user interaction.
+I wanted to apply my knowledge of jquery into creating a simple app that uses the concept of DOM traversing for user interaction.
 Gameboard is creating a scoreboard that displays NBA scores from around the league.
 It allows the user to:
 - Click the More link to see the dropdown menu,